zilishen/documentation/content/nms/nim/how-to/instances/using-docker-images.md

    - no connectivity issues between NGINX Management Suite and the network running NGINX Plus instances (for example, ports `80` and `443` are open in the firewall)
 {{</call-out>}}

-Scanning of NGINX instances can also be performed using the NGINX Instance Manager API, for more information refer to [Scan NGINX Instances](https://docs.nginx.com/nginx-management-suite/nim/how-to/monitoring/scan-instances/).
+You can also scan for NGINX instances using the NGINX Instance Manager API; for more information, refer to [Scan NGINX Instances](https://docs.nginx.com/nginx-management-suite/nim/how-to/monitoring/scan-instances/).

 ---